Next Article: SWOT Analysis

-As described above, focused differentiation concerns the unique attributes of a product or service in comparison to others in the market that are focused toward a specific customer segment.
+As described above, focused differentiation concerns the unique attributes of a product or service in comparison to others in the market that is focused on a specific customer segment.
 These unique aspects create a higher value proposition for the target market segment.
 The higher value proposition allows for a higher price on the product.
 The business will seek to ensure that the higher price also means a higher margin, given the additional cost incurred in differentiating the product.
-Luxury goodsgenerally follow a focused differentiation strategy
+Luxury goods generally follow a focused differentiation strategy

 Increased Price/Standard Product

 The increased price/standard product approach is a short-term strategy generally used to take advantage of some market supply disequilibrium.
 It involves taking a standard (non-differentiated) product and applying a higher price.
 The value proposition to the consumer does not warrant the higher price.
 A certain number of customers will continue to purchase until they identify a suitable replacement or substitute product.
-Over time less consumers will buy the product.
+Over time, fewer consumers will buy the product.
 In a market where substitutes are not readily available, this strategy can grab a higher margin for a temporary period.
-However, this situation readily attracts competitors or substitute products into the market.
-In some situations a business will use this strategy in an attempt to signal that a non-differentiated product is of higher quality.
-The pricing technique may serve to build product brand.
+However, this situation readily attracts competitors or substitute products in the market.
+In some situations, a business will use this strategy in an attempt to signal that a non-differentiated product is of higher quality.
+The pricing technique may serve to build a product brand.

 High Price/Low Value

-The high price/low value strategy is effective when there are no other competitors or substitute products in the market.
+The high-price/low-value strategy is effective when there are no other competitors or substitute products in the market.
 Consumers are forced to purchase the product at the given price in order to fulfill their need or want.
 This situation often arises in highly isolated markets or in product monopoly situations.
 This strategy is generally more effective with regards to products or services that are needs rather than wants.
 A want is an emotional reaction or desire for a product or service, where the need has some level of consequence.
-In an isolated market needs have a higher priority, leading to continued sales at the higher price.
-Because the product does not have a high value proposition, consumers are less likely to pay the higher prices for a want.
+In an isolated market, needs have a higher priority, leading to continued sales at a higher price.
+Because the product does not have a high-value proposition, consumers are less likely to pay the higher prices for a want.

 Low Value/Standard Price